U.S. Route 40: Indiana

 East of Indianapolis, US 40 enters Cumberland where it takes the name National Road.
 Paralleling I-70 at a distance of about 3.5 mi, US 40 continues eastward across Indiana, passing through such communities as Greenfield, Knightstown, Lewisville, Straughn, Dublin, Mount Auburn, and Cambridge City, where it is known by various local names including Washington Street, Main Street, and National Road.

 Note: Just east of Knightstown, cross the Big Blue River, on the right is part of the old National Road.
-This section is about 4.3 miles long and rejoins US 40 in Dunreith.
+This section is about 4.3 mi long and rejoins US 40 in Dunreith.

 US 40's last stop in Indiana is the city of Richmond.
-In Richmond, it passes a statue known as Madonna of the Trail, one of a series of twelve statues across the U.S. that memorialize women pioneers who made the trek to settle the western U.S. In 1968, a section of US 40 (Main Street) in Richmond was destroyed by a massive gas explosion.
+In Richmond, it passes a statue known as Madonna of the Trail, one of a series of twelve statues across the country that memorialize women pioneers who made the trek to settle the western U.S. In 1968, a section of US 40 (Main Street) in Richmond was destroyed by a massive gas explosion.
 This caused a section of Main Street to be closed to automobile traffic, and US 40 was rerouted along North A Street (westbound) and South A Street (eastbound).
-Near the Indiana/Ohio border, US 40 crosses I-70 at exit 156B before entering Ohio.
+Near the Indiana–Ohio state line, US 40 crosses I-70 at exit 156B before entering Ohio.